October 9, 2024 at 8:15 AM Eastern

 Bank of America Private Bank Study of Affluent Americans Finds Generational and Gender Divides in Charitable Giving

-NEW YORK, NY – The vast majority (91%) of affluent Americans donate to charity, but giving motivations, priorities and strategies vary by generation and gender, according to new data from Bank of America Private Bank (PDF).
+NEW YORK, New York – The vast majority (ninety one percent) of affluent Americans donate to charity, but giving motivations, priorities and strategies vary by generation and gender, according tonew data from Bank of America Private Bank (PDF).

 Direct giving with a financial contribution is the most common form of philanthropic involvement.
-However, younger donors (ages 21 - 43) prioritize direct action, such as volunteering, fundraising, mentorship and sitting on boards.
+However, younger donors (ages twenty one through forty three) prioritize direct action, such as volunteering, fundraising, mentorship and sitting on boards.

-Bar chart showing philanthropic approach by age range and philanthropy type Philanthropic approach by age range and philanthropy type
+Philanthropic approach by age range and philanthropy type bar graph

 Philanthropic Approach